UFC 263: Reported payout

 ¹ Although not recognized on the official pay sheet, Steven Peterson was fined 20 percent of his purse ($9,200) for failing to make the required weight for his fight with Chase Hooper.
 That money was issued to Hooper, an ADOG official confirmed.

 Records set

-The event broke the record for the most decisions on a single UFC card with 11, breaking the five-way tie with UFC 169, UFC Fight Night: Machida vs. Mousasi, UFC Fight Night: Silva vs. Bisping, UFC Fight Night: Werdum vs. Tybura, and UFC on ESPN: dos Anjos vs. Edwards and later UFC Fight Night: Vieira vs. Tate.
+The event broke the record for the most decisions on a single UFC card with 11 (later tied with UFC Fight Night: Sterling vs. Zalal), breaking the five-way tie with UFC 169, UFC Fight Night: Machida vs. Mousasi, UFC Fight Night: Silva vs. Bisping, UFC Fight Night: Werdum vs. Tybura, and UFC on ESPN: dos Anjos vs. Edwards and later UFC Fight Night: Vieira vs. Tate.
 This event was also the longest UFC event with 3:19:32 of fight time.